rensyphon/Weather-Forecast-Web-App/README.md

 ## Installation

-May be used live at .
-Otherwise, you may download from the [Github repo]() and run index.html in a web browser.
+May be used live at https://rensyphon.github.io/Weather-Forecast-Web-App/.
+Otherwise, you may download from the [Github repo](https://github.com/rensyphon/Weather-Forecast-Web-App) and run index.html in a web browser.

 ## Usage